Why are so many advisers joining the independent ranks?By David James

 While these may seem like simple concepts, many advisers face structural challenges which limit their ability to carry out these tasks.
 As someone who has spent a significant portion of his career working in broker dealer environments, I now have an even greater appreciation for the virtues of the independent adviser space and how I can best serve my clients.

-Coastal Bridge Advisors is a registered investment adviser with its principal place of business in the state of Connecticut.
+Coastal Bridge Advisors, LLC is a registered investment adviser with its principal place of business in the state of Connecticut.
 Registration does not imply a certain level of skill or training.
 Coastal Bridge may only transact business in those states in which it is registered or notice filed, or qualifies for an exemption or exclusion from such requirements.
 For information pertaining to the registration status and disclosures of Coastal Bridge, please contact Coastal Bridge or refer to the Investment Adviser Public Disclosure (IAPD) website,(www.adviserinfo.sec.gov).
 Coastal Bridge does not make any representations as to the accuracy, timeliness, suitability, completeness or relevance of any information prepared by any unaffiliated third party, whether referenced or incorporated herein, and takes no responsibility therefore.
 All such information is provided solely for convenience purposes only and all users thereof should be guided accordingly.
 This presentation should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change without prior notice.